zmalik/git-pif/README.md

 ## Who can use it?

-Everybody willing to do a Pull Request Cycle to a github repository.
+Everybody willing to do a Pull Request Cycle to Github repository.

 But I made it out specially for **Go** developers.
 As in case of **Go** the path is also really important.
 So you cannot just fork a repository and clone it in another path.
 As it will mess up with the packages.
 You have to play with the remotes.
 And this tool intends to simplify that process.